 Have questions about the plan or the Interlocal Agreement?
 Send them to email@example.com.
 Want to stay updated?
 Sign up to follow our blog using the form below.
-Wondering what improvements will be coming your way through the Wake County Transit Plan?
-See our FAQs below to learn about commuter rail, bus rapid transit and more.
+Wondering what transit improvements will be coming your way?
+See our FAQs to learn about commuter rail, bus rapid transit and more.

 Q: Will transit to RDU Airport be increased?